daotl/acei/spec/acei/apps.md

 ## State Sync

 A new node joining the network can simply join consensus at the genesis height and replay all historical blocks until it is caught up.
-However, for large chains this can take a significant amount of time, often on the order of days or weeks.
+However, for large ledgers this can take a significant amount of time, often on the order of days or weeks.

 State sync is an alternative mechanism for bootstrapping a new node, where it fetches a snapshot